ajitagupta/bridgingthesoftskillsgap/README.md

 * identifying the players and conditions
 * deeply researching on the impact of the decision (both positive and negative outcomes)
-* performing after-action reviews and learn from them
+* performing after-action reviews and learning from them
 * forming an action tree
 ### 9. Respect for Context
 Reading and adapting to the existing structure, rules, customs and leadership in an unfamiliar situation.